Fraggah/Fraggah/README.md

 I started this year to make a change in my life. <br>
 I previously graduated as a music teacher at UNL. <br>
 I am also about to graduate in graphic development also at UNL.</p>
-<p>I am completely determined and have the conviction to become a great software developer.
-Every day's effort will be the fruit of tomorrow!</p>
+<p><i>I am completely determined and have the conviction to become a great software developer.
+Every day's effort will be the fruit of tomorrow!</i></p>
 <hr>
 <h2>Career</h2>
 <ul>